 Being an artist (or a writer or a thinker) is not about getting approval, or being recognised by those who consider themselves imbued with the secret sight allowing them to see talent.
 Being an artist is not about one’s activity within the arts industry.
 It’s not about networking.
 It’s not about whether an essay can be written by someone practising their “artist exegesis” essay technique.
 Being an artist is about cultivating that essential domain of human well-being labelled as the creative.
 It is closer to the basic human good of Play (see the philosopher Finnis) and it is not about feeding the narcissistic monster we have on our backs these days.

-The act of creating is as grounding as all the other essential activities of the human…..breathing, sleeping, walking, reading, listening, writing.
+The act of creating is as grounding as all the other essential activities of the human being…..breathing, sleeping, walking, reading, listening, writing.
 It is as fundamental as human touch, as necessary as the embrace of your partner and the understanding of your best friends.
 It’s not about selling the creations (although that is nice as it signals appreciation) and it’s not about building a reputation as a creator.
 Even time you see an artist interviewed, many times you will see an absence of content.
 Thats why we have the “art journalists” who use some year 12 writing skills (some $10 words, some jargon, some post-modern signifiers) to “explain” a body of work.
 Yet it is ok for an artist not to be able to articulate what they are in the grip of, what their blindsight is seeing.
 It is only the art world that tries to explain this intuitive process, in most cases.
 For me, though, I can explain myself and would be happy to write my own exegesis.
 Its not necessary though.
-Explanation helps some but it is ok for us to be led by the artist into the Cloud of Unknowing from which all good art comes.
+Explanation helps some but it is ok for us to be led non-verbally by the artist into that Cloud of Unknowing from which all good creativity comes.